Does God sometimes violate man’s “free will”?

-It doesn’t really matter whether you agree or not with God’s assessment of what fallen mankind is like or what we deserve.
+It doesn’t really matter whether we agree or not with God’s assessment of what fallen mankind is like or what we deserve.

-YOU are not the Judge and when you finally appear before the thrice Holy Creator who hates sin, your mouth will be stopped in recognition of the truth and “all the world will become guilty before God” - Romans 3:19
+WE are not the Judge and when we finally appear before the thrice Holy Creator who hates sin, all mouths will be stopped in recognition of the truth and “all the world will become guilty before God” - Romans 3:19

 Does God sometimes overrule the vaunted and imaginary “free will” of man, who is in fact spiritually dead and in bondage to sin?
 Yes, He most certainly does.